 Then we were approached about being involved in a small pilot in 2009.
 We were introduced to the concept of a personal health budget.
 We could manage the money ourselves as a family, and spend the money in times and in ways that made sense to my dad, as agreed in his care and support plan.

 We were supported through the process by Jo Fitzgerald.
 She was managing a personal health budget for her son, Mitchell.
 This was extremely reassuring to us as a family as we were hearing first-hand from somebody with direct, personal experience about the difference it can make to your life.
-We knew there was no vested interest behind this story, no desire to simply try and save money in these times of austerity.
+We knew there was no vested interest behind this story, no desire to simply try to save money in these times of austerity.
 This was someone who was living this every day, similarly to how we would ourselves.
 On top of that, she could also give us several pieces of practical advice around recruiting and managing staff, forward planning in our personalised care and support plan, and tips around how to best manage the budget.
 It all proved invaluable.

 It is because of this that I believe so much in what we are now trying to do with #myPHBstory.
 People going through the personal health budget process often say that they want to hear first-hand from somebody who has been through it themselves.
 I can completely relate to why.